-Muscles make up over half of the weight of a human body and they are required to make even the smallest of movements such as nodding your head or tapping your toe.
+Muscles make up over half of the weight of a human Healthy Body and they are required to make even the smallest of movements such as nodding your head or tapping your toe.
 If too much stretch is put through one of your muscles you may end up with a painful muscle strain.
-If the similar type of injury occurred to one of the ligaments in your body, it is termed a sprain.
+If the similar type of injury occurred to one of the ligaments in your Healthy Body, it is termed a sprain.

 Muscles are composed of many fibers bundled together; the bigger, more frequently used muscles have more fibers than the smaller, lesser-used ones.
 Among the muscles are voluntary and involuntary muscles.
 Voluntary, or striated muscles, are those that we move by choice (for example, the muscles in your arms and legs).
 Involuntary muscles, or smooth muscles, are the ones that move on their own (for example, the muscles that control your diaphragm and help you breathe).
 The muscles in your heart are called involuntary cardiac muscles.

 Voluntary muscles are attached to bones by tendons, a sinewy type of tissue.
 The area where the muscle attaches to the tendon is called the musculotendinous junction.